We’re here because we know. . .

 15 years after our first program, we are still celebrating youth, confronting barriers, and building bridges in Detroit.

 Teen HYPE serves as a place where youth can come as they are.
-While they are with us we mutually create strategies to confront whatever barriers they find in their lives.
+While they’re with us we mutually create strategies to confront whatever barriers they find in their lives.
 For some, they may be coming from unsafe home situations, or be struggling with a parent serving a long prison sentence.
 For others, they may be the first of their family to consider college, and may already be working jobs as high school students to help pay for utilities, rent and future tuition.
-Others find that school is not a place where they feel successful or accepted.
+Others find that school isn’t a place where they feel successful or accepted.